OffsetCrust: Variable-Radius Offset Approximation with Power Diagrams: Evaluation

 \textbf{Performance.} Figure~\ref{fig:thingi10k_time} shows the runtime performance.
 The runtime increases as more points are included in the power diagram computation.
 The average computation time is approximately 100 seconds, with an average of $10^6$ samples.
 Specifically, our method comprises four major steps: sampling (A), power diagram computation (B), face extraction and adjacency information retrieval (C), and optimization (D).
 Figure~\ref{fig:thingi10k_time} (right) illustrates the time breakdown for each step.

 Specifically, steps A and D consume only a small fraction of the total runtime.
 Apart from step B, step C is particularly time-consuming.
 This step is essential for preparing the data for optimization, specifically extracting the polygonal facets and the adjacency information for each vertex within the facets.
+If there is polygonal facet $f$, with each facet having $|v_f|$ vertices, the time complexity for this step is $O\left(\sum_{f} |v_f| \right)$.
+The more remaining facets, the more time is required, which is why inward offsets generally take less time on step C than outward offsets.

-\textbf{Comparisons with Dual Contouring.} For comparison, we use dual contouring (DC)~\cite{ju2002dual} at a resolution of $300^3$ as the baseline and evaluate on 2K models with offset distances $\delta = \pm 2\%$.
-Specifically, we first compute the signed distance to the input mesh at each grid point, forming a scalar field over the grid.
-We then extract the offset surface as the level set at distance $d$ using dual contouring.
+\textbf{Overall Quality Assessment} We use \textit{MeshDC} at a resolution of $300^3$ as a reference and evaluate all valid models with offset distances $\delta = \pm 2\%$.
+Under these settings, \textit{MeshDC} generates an average of $498K$ faces, while our method generates $511K$ faces, ensuring comparable in mesh resolution.

 Figure~\ref{fig:comparison_with_dc} presents boxplots comparing the performance metrics of DC and our method (with and without misalignment elimination).
 For CD and HD, our method is comparable to DC in median and interquartile range.
 Notably, our method achieves smaller minimum and maximum values, and the range of outliers is also smaller than DC’s, indicating better accuracy and more stable performance.
 For NC, although our method improves significantly after eliminating misalignments, it performs better than DC on inward offsets, while the outward offsets do not outperform DC.
 However, since these differences are within an acceptable range and our method exhibits fewer outliers, the results remain favorable.